cdrit/lone-wolf-fists/README.md

 - Forgotten what the skills do?
 Click on them at the side of your character sheet to access both the description and the effect chart.
 - Create custom Artifacts, Techniques, Forms, and Weapons.
 - If you're a GM, edit any non-character sheet by either pressing the edit button in the top right, or selecting the edit tab.

-## Known issues
-- The module dice so nice does not work with the dice rolling mechanic - no dice are rolled.
-- Effort and health max cannot be increased for player characters - as a workaround for techniques that change these things, create an npc with the relevant stats.
-- Health bars should display properly, but please let me know if any other issues arise around display of health or other attributes!

 ## Licenses
 The majority of this system is distributed under the MIT license, but the assets and packs folders are not.
 See 'assets/LICENSE-ASSETS.md' and 'packs/LICENSE-PACKS.md' for more information